The Essential Travel Guide to M'Hamid El Ghizlane: The Saharan Gateway to Erg Chigaga

 Explore Iriqui National Park

-The Erg Chigaga dunes form part of Morocco’s largest national park, which is named after a now dried-up lake.
-Since the damming of the Draa River in the 1970s, Lake Iriqui is now just a vast salt bed, rather than the lush wetland it once was, but still a sight to behold!
+The Erg Chigaga dunes form part of Morocco’s largest national park, which is named after a now (mostly) dried-up lake.
+Since the damming of the Draa River in the 1970s, Lake Iriqui is now predominantly a salt bed, rather than the expanisve wetland it once was.
+That being said, it did flood in 2024 following torrential rains and the winter wetlands (following seasonal rainfall) attract a large number of migratory birds.

 Experience the Taragalte Festival

-Interested to learn more about Morocco’s cultural festivals?
-Check out 10 of the best here
+Interested in learning more about Morocco’s cultural festivals?
+Check out some of the best in my detailed article here.

 Things to do in M'Hamid El Ghizlane, Morocco